 record time for absences such as annual leave and sickness etc.

-capture time for staff working part time, full time and flexible hours in a day
+capture time for staff working part time, full time and flexible hours in a day, including rules to set thresholds for flexi time (where Flexi-time is the ability to flex start and end working times with local agreement.
+Start times can be as early as 7am and finishing times as late as 7pm, working contracted hours but flexibly between 7am – 7pm.
+Up to 2 days flexi leave can be taken a month - i.e through accruing hours worked beyond standard hours.
+Flexi-time cannot be paid as overtime.)

 record time either in hours/minutes, quarter days